 7. The individual should request a re-determination within 42 calendar days beginning with the day the individual is informed of the right to make the request.
-A period of 48 hours is allowed after the determination is issued to the individual before the 42 calendar days starts .
+A period of 48 hours is allowed after the determination is issued to the individual before the 42 calendar days starts 1.

-1 PADP regs, reg.
-46(1)
+1 Scottish Adult DLA Regs, Reg.
+49(1)

 8. If a request for a re-determination is made after the period of 42 calendar days it is considered late.
 If Social Security Scotland consider that there is a good reason for a late request, they can accept the request for a re-determination.
-This can be up to a maximum of one year from when the individual was informed of the determination that they want to be re-determined.
+This can be up to a maximum of one year from when the individual was informed of the determination that they want to be re-determined1.